Sunrise is complete!

 Habitat purchased Sunrise Trailer Court, a 16 unit trailer park in the Belmont-Carlton neighborhood in Charlottesville in 2004.
 At the time of purchase, Habitat made a promise to residents living there that after redevelopment, they could stay either as Habitat Partner Families or in affordable rentals.

-Of the original 16 families, nine have elected to stay.
-These long-time Sunrise residents will form the nucleus of the new mixed-income, multi-generational community.
-Site work began in fall 2010, and building started in March 2011.
+Of the original 16 families, nine elected to stay.
+These long-time Sunrise residents formed the nucleus of the new mixed-income, multi-generational community.

 Building at Sunrise

 Shortly after Habitat purchased the Sunrise property in 2005, we conducted an international design competition that explored the community’s aspirations for redevelopment.
 Among the design principles agreed on by Sunrise residents, adjacent neighbors and members of the community at large were:

 - Preservation of the "big back yard” for communal use.

 - Architecture and site design that fits into the fabric of the greater Belmont neighborhood.

 - Use of green building techniques and site design.